DavidWells/awesome-stoicism/README.md

 - **@TheStoicEmperor** Fragile egos make for fragile friendships.
 - **@TheStoicEmperor** People tend to avoid the important work they fear by doing unimportant work that wears them out.
 They suppress anxiety with exhaustion, but they do not address the source of the problem.
 - **@TheStoicEmperor** Finding information is easier than ever.
 Filtering information is harder than ever.
 We are bombarded with irrelevant data and unsolicited stimulation.
 Choosing what to ignore is as important as choosing what to pay attention to.
+- **A.P.J.
+Abdul Kalam** When learning is purposeful, creativity blossoms.
+When creativity blossoms, thinking emanates.
+When thinking emanates, knowledge is fully lit.
 - **Aeschylus** Happiness is a choice that requires effort at times.
 - **Alan Watts** The meaning of life is just to be alive.
 It is so plain and so obvious and so simple.
 And yet, everybody rushes around in a great panic as if it were necessary to achieve something beyond themselves.
 - **Alan Watts** As long as you remember that everything is exactly how it's supposed to be, you will always be sane.